rupankar-02/radiative_transfer/README.md

-Here's a description you can use for your GitHub project:

----

 # Aerosol Radiative Forcing Prediction Using Machine Learning

 This project focuses on predicting aerosol radiative forcing parameters, specifically TOA (Top of Atmosphere), SUR (Surface), and ATM (Atmosphere), using supervised machine learning techniques.
 The study leverages the SBDART (Santa Barbara DISORT Atmospheric Radiative Transfer) model to generate a comprehensive dataset of aerosol optical properties, and then applies various regression algorithms to predict radiative forcing with high accuracy.